 Dyslexia screening is the first step towards discovering if your child's difficulties may be linked to dyslexia.
 Whether your child goes to school or is home-educated, if you have concerns about their reading, writing or spelling then a screening will provide answers.

-Typically a screening lasts about half an hour or so.
-Your child will undertake a series of short tasks covering various aspects of literacy.
-The results are then collated and a report provided to you which shows your child's areas of strength and weaknesses.
-Alongside the report, a good screening should provide advice and suggestions for activities to help your child improve their skills.
+Typically a screening lasts about forty five minutes.
+Your child will undertake a series of short tasks covering various aspects of literacy as well as looking at working memory and processing speed.
+The results are then collated and a report provided which shows your child's areas of strength and weaknesses.
+A good screening report should also provide advice and suggestions for activities to help your child improve their skills as well as suggestions for reasonable adjustments for school.

-1. Take the screening results into school and share them with the SENCO/ALNCO.
+-Take the screening results into school and share them with the ALNCO and class teacher.
 I have seen very positive improvements made for children when parents have shared their screening test results with the school.

-4. If you are home-educating, the screening results helps you target those areas of literacy that your child is struggling with - to help them reach their true potential.
+-If you are home-educating, the screening results help you target those areas of literacy that your child is struggling with - to help them reach their true potential.

-5. If you choose to get extra tuition for your child then the screening results will save your tutor time - and save you money - as she will be able to immediately focus on those particular skills your child needs help to develop.
+- If you choose to get extra tuition for your child then the screening results will save your tutor time - and save you money - as they will be able to immediately focus on those particular skills your child needs help to develop.

 So, there you have it, a wordy explanation but hopefully one that is useful!

 If you live in Wales, you can contact me for a screening.
-If you live elsewhere then see my resources page for suggestions of organisations you can contact who offer screenings.
+If you live elsewhere then see my resources page for suggestions of organisations who offer screenings.
 If all else fails, look out for dyslexia associations or support groups in your area - they should be able to point you in the right direction.
+Early intervention is key so if you have concerns, then get a screening.

 Contact me today to get your child the help and support they need to succeed.